-Nagurney, A. (2008a) "A System-Optimization Perspective for Supply Chain Network Integration: The Horizontal Merger Case," Transportation Research E, in press.
+Nagurney, A. (2009) "A System-Optimization Perspective for Supply Chain Network Integration: The Horizontal Merger Case," Transportation Research E 45, 1-15.

 In that paper, the merger of two firms was modeled and the demands for the product at the markets, which were distinct for each firm prior to the merger, were assumed to be fixed.